To the People Who Think I'm Not in Pain Because I'm Smiling

 I would like people to know that to survive and try to get out in the world, I have learned to hide my pain, do my hair and get out every once in awhile.
 If I am smiling, it does not mean my pain isn’t there.
 I have limited energy, so if I go out for a few hours or to a family event the next day, I will be tired.
 I have lost friends because they were either acquaintances or didn’t want to be around a “sick person.”

-The isolation can at times be worse then the pain itself.
+The isolation at times can be worse than the pain itself.
 I can’t even count how many family parties I have missed entirely or have had to lie down and ice my neck and take a nap so I could drive myself home.
 There are times I have to cancel plans at the last minute, which I used to feel guilty about, but I have learned to know my limits.

 I have depression due to all of this, wondering why this happened to my body.
 I miss the energy I used to have.
 People say, “At least it isn’t cancer,” and I do agree, but that does not mean I don’t have a hard life.